ramyac/flickr-lightbox/README.md

 # flickr-lightbox

-A simple vanilla JS implementation of a lightbox with photos from Flickr (uses Flickr photo search API)
+A simple vanilla JS implementation of a lightbox with (fixed number of) photos from Flickr (uses Flickr photo search API)

 **Demo**: http://ramyac.github.io/flickr-lightbox/